Seed: Nutrient storage

 Within the seed, there usually is a store of nutrients for the seedling that will grow from the embryo.
 The form of the stored nutrition varies depending on the kind of plant.
 In angiosperms, the stored food begins as a tissue called the endosperm, which is derived from the mother plant and the pollen via double fertilization.
 It is usually triploid, and is rich in oil or starch, and protein.
 In gymnosperms, such as conifers, the food storage tissue (also called endosperm) is part of the female gametophyte, a haploid tissue.
 The endosperm is surrounded by the aleurone layer (peripheral endosperm), filled with proteinaceous aleurone grains.

 Originally, by analogy with the animal ovum, the outer nucellus layer (perisperm) was referred to as albumen, and the inner endosperm layer as vitellus.
 Although misleading, the term began to be applied to all the nutrient matter.
 This terminology persists in referring to endospermic seeds as "albuminous".
 The nature of this material is used in both describing and classifying seeds, in addition to the embryo to endosperm size ratio.
 The endosperm may be considered to be farinaceous (or mealy) in which the cells are filled with starch, as for instance cereal grains, or not (non-farinaceous).
 The endosperm may also be referred to as "fleshy" or "cartilaginous" with thicker soft cells such as coconut, but may also be oily as in Ricinus (castor oil), Croton and Poppy.
 The endosperm is called "horny" when the cell walls are thicker such as date and coffee, or "ruminated" if mottled, as in nutmeg, palms and Annonaceae.

 In most monocotyledons (such as grasses and palms) and some (endospermic or albuminous) dicotyledons (such as castor beans) the embryo is embedded in the endosperm (and nucellus), which the seedling will use upon germination.
 In the non-endospermic dicotyledons the endosperm is absorbed by the embryo as the latter grows within the developing seed, and the cotyledons of the embryo become filled with stored food.
 At maturity, seeds of these species have no endosperm and are also referred to as exalbuminous seeds.
 The exalbuminous seeds include the legumes (such as beans and peas), trees such as the oak and walnut, vegetables such as squash and radish, and sunflowers.
-According to Bewley and Black (1978), Brazil nut storage is in hypocotyl, this place of storage is uncommon among seeds.
+According to Bewley and Black (1978), Brazil nut storage is in hypocotyl and this place of storage is uncommon among seeds.
 All gymnosperm seeds are albuminous.